ocaml/ocaml.org/data/tutorials/getting-started/3_01_toplevel.md

 # Using an OCaml Toplevel

 An OCaml toplevel is a chat between the user and OCaml.
 The user writes OCaml code, and UTop evaluates it.
 This is why it is also called a Read-Eval-Print-Loop (REPL).
-Several OCaml toplevels exist, like `ocaml` and `utop`, but in this tutorial, we will use the `utop` command, which looks like this:
+Several OCaml toplevels exist, like `ocaml` and `utop`.
+We recommend using UTop, which is part of the [OCaml Platform](/docs/platform) toolchain.

+To run UTop, we use the `utop` command, which looks like this:
 ```shell
 $ utop
 ────────┬─────────────────────────────────────────────────────────────┬─────────